robosuite: A Modular Simulation Framework and Benchmark for Robot Learning: System Modules

 \subsection{Controllers}

 \textbf{Controllers} transform the high-level actions into low-level virtual motor commands that actuate the robots.
 The high-level actions are interpreted as reference signals for the controllers, i.e., desired configurations to be reached.
 Underlying all our robot models is a set of virtual motors actuated at each joint that execute given torques.
 The controllers will translate the reference signals into corresponding joint torque values to try to achieve that desired configuration.
-For example, the Operational Space Controllers~\cite{khatib1995inertial} interpret high-level actions as desired end-effector configurations, either positions (three degrees of freedom) or poses (six degrees of freedom), and compute the corresponding joint torques to move the robot's end-effector from its current to the desired configuration.
-Our controllers facilitate simulation-to-real transferability, as torque-based controllers are common to most real-world existing robotic platforms such as Rethink Robotics Sawyer, Franka Panda, Kuka IIWA, and Kinova Jaco, and enables contact-rich manipulation with control of the interaction forces.
+Starting from \texttt{robosuite} v1.5, we employ \textbf{composite} controllers.
+A composite controller takes in a high-level action vector and converts it into commands for each \textbf{body part} controller, where each body part's controller is responsible for translating supplied actions into joint torques for that specific part.
+This design enables modularity when controlling robots that can be decomposed into multiple body parts.
+For example, the Operational Space Controllers~\cite{khatib1995inertial} interpret high-level actions as desired end-effector configurations, either positions (three degrees of freedom) or poses (six degrees of freedom), and compute the corresponding joint torques to move the robot's end-effector from its current pose to a desired one.
+Our controllers facilitate sim-to-real transferability, as torque-based controllers are common to most real-world existing robotic platforms such as Rethink Robotics Sawyer, Franka Panda, Kuka IIWA, and Kinova Jaco, and enables contact-rich manipulation with control of the interaction forces.